vdz/movie-buff/README.md

 Disclamer: I know that simpler solution are plenty with simpler state management tools like Zustand or Context API or ever Signals.js.
 However I chose this architecture to showcase it to you.

 ### Global state
-Global state management is better for rapid changes and additionas of features in the app.
+Global state management allows a holistic view of the app, and is better for rapid changes and additions of features in the app.
+This way everything can affect everything without underming existing dependencies (at least in the architecture I've presented here).

 ### Reusability
 My components work will almost no outside props, they get all from global state, this is because my focus here is on the App at large.
 However this will not be a problem for reuse, on the contrary: same vars that are connected to the state should be rewired for a different project, otherwise used freely in the same app.